rolfsoekilde/rolfsoekilde.github.io/README.md

 This is a repository to setup the [rolfsoekilde.github.io](https://rolfsoekilde.github.io/) page.

-I can write in the readme at github, vscode or Rstudio.
+I can write in the readme at github, vscode, positron or Rstudio.